cornwallisna/cw_website/index.md

 * **We are glad to see many residents enjoying and taking advantage of our two neighborhood lending libraries.**

-* ** More communications will follow regarding our Neighborhood halloween activity and Holiday Party!**
+* **More communications will follow regarding our Neighborhood Halloween activity and Holiday Party**

 To keep up on the latest events, add the [CNA Calendar](/calendar.html) to your Google/Apple calendars!